DremOSDeveloperTeam/NXFront/README.md

 # NXFront
-## NXFront - The Nintendo Switch Homebrew Browser
+## The Nintendo Switch Homebrew Browser
 ### "Because DNS Settings are Overrated"

 This is currently in W.I.P.